 Information Sheet 009

 Home based businesses are small-scale, unobtrusive businesses operated from residential premises that do not have an adverse impact on the amenity of the surrounding area.
 Under the Toowoomba Regional Planning Scheme 2012, a home based business is defined as:'the use of a Dwelling or Domestic outbuilding on premises for a business activity where subordinate to the residential use."

 A range of small-scale activities may operate as home based businesses.
 Some examples may include a bed and breakfast, farm stay and dog day care.
-Other uses can include small-scale hairdressers, online retail businesses and cottage arts and crafts (provided items for sale are not visible from outside the premises).
+Other uses may include small-scale hairdressers, online retail businesses and cottage arts and crafts (provided items for sale are not visible from outside the premises).
 To qualify as a home based business, the use must comply with the acceptable outcomes of the home based business use code and any relevant local plan codes.

 The inability of an activity to qualify as a home based business typically occurs where the attributes or operational characteristics of the use detract, or have the potential to detract, from the amenity of the surrounding residential area as a result of:

 - the business exceeding a scale where it is no longer subservient and ancillary to the primary residential use of the premises;